Skip to content

 If your situation is “I want a button that lazy-loads a modal in my Next app”, use next/dynamic or React.lazy.

-mountly mounts widget modules on demand into a shadow root.
+mountly mounts widget modules on demand, in light DOM by default and in a shadow root when shadow: true.
 It is not a hydration runtime.

 If you need: